-In addition to being a sort-of cowboy, he’s worked in construction and retail, supervised a rehabilitation program for the Chronic Mentally Ill, cooked hotdogs and fish sticks at a Y Summer Camp, and taught as a substitute teacher.
+In addition to being a sort-of cowboy, Steve has worked in construction and retail, supervised a rehabilitation program for the Chronic Mentally Ill, cooked hotdogs and fish sticks at a Y Summer Camp, and taught as a substitute teacher.
 He’s provided environments of sound for seminars on various subjects.
 He’s edited a couple of books for others and the literary magazine, No Straight Roads for one year (and that was enough).

 He is a winner of the 2017 Curt Johnson Prose Prize, judged by Lily King, and the 2012 Lorian Hemingway International Short Story Prize and a finalist in the 2009 Fulton Prize for Short Fiction and the 2010 Ron Rash Award for Short Fiction.

-He’s received a Regional Artist Grant from the North Carolina Arts Council grants to attend Creative Capital Professional Development Workshops.
-In 2000, he received a Residency Grant from the N.C.
-Arts Council to the Vermont Studio Center.
+He’s received a Regional Artist Grant from the North Carolina Arts Council, as well as two grants to attend Creative Capital Professional Development Workshops, and a Residency Grant to the Vermont Studio Center.

 His plays have been performed in theatres along the East Coast.
 Sometimes, he’s directed them himself.
 He’s directed additional theatre by Sam Shepard, Christopher Durang and Peter Brook, among others, and toured with a multi-voice poetry group performing original work (and the occasional Gladys Knight and the Pips cover).
 He’s directed a number of short films and taken part in two 48 Hour Film Projects as writer and actor.
 He’s most proud of his performance as Thug 1 in Gone to Ground.